Retry-ability

 What you'll learn

-- How Cypress retries commands and assertions
+- How Cypress retries multiple assertions

 A core feature of Cypress that assists with testing dynamic web applications is retry-ability.
 Like a good transmission in a car, it usually works without you noticing it.
 But understanding how it works will help you write faster tests with fewer run-time surprises.